panajachel guatemala lake atitlanPin

 You really just say a prayer before you go.

 And because the town is relatively small, you can walk just about anywhere you want to go!
+And besides, walking is great exercise!
 For real.

-And there are plenty of expats/tourists to mingle with at any of the local bars.
-And there are many many bars.
+There are plenty of expats/tourists to mingle with at any of the local bars.
+And there are many, many bars.
 Nightlife is definitely a thing there.

 Always.